gdha/inspec-path-check/README.md

-# inspec-path-check
+# PATH Check InSpec Profile

-InSpec PATH check profile (used for InSpec workshop at Config Management Camp 2019)
+This example shows the implementation of an InSpec profile to verify the PATH variable.